 Similar to trekking seasons on other treks, the trek in Kanchenjunga is favourable in Spring (March-May) and Autumn (September-November).
 The weather is reasonable, steady and warm, and the atmospheres remain clear, which helps you enjoy the magnificent landscape views.
 On the other hand, summer (June-August) is the monsoon season in Nepal, which may develop the risk of trekking.
 Likewise, trekking in winter (December-February) is also could be risky.
 It is because the trails are normally covered with snow and extremely cold.

-Among many treks in Nepal, Upper Mustang is one of the best treks in Nepal.
+Among many trek routes in Nepal, Upper Mustang is one of the best trekking areas in Nepal.
 It is a remote and isolated region of Nepal, the former kingdom of Lo.
 The Lo Manthang is one of the most preserved places in the world.
 Until 1992, it was restricted to Western and European

 People call this Mustang region the mountain desert of Nepal.
 It is because the region offers its magnificent landscapes.
 Ame Pal, in 1380, built the territory, and with the help of warriors, it remained isolated from the 14th century.
 Such isolation from the outside world allowed this place to preserve its culture, tradition, and heritage.
 So, to this date, we can observe the same Buddhist monasteries and Gompas built at that time.